Mohamed Nur

 Mohamoud Ahmed Nur (Maxamed Nuur, محمد نور) is a Somali politician.
-He served as the Mayor of Mogadishu from 2010 to 27 February 2014.
+He served as the mayor of Mogadishu from 2010 to 27 February 2014.

 Background

 Personal life

 Nur was born to a family from the Udejeen sub-clan of the Hawiye.
 He was raised in Mogadishu, the capital of Somalia.

-Nur is married to Shamis, with whom he has six children and grandchildren from four of them.
+He is married to Shamis, with whom he has six children and grandchildren from four of them.

 When the Somali Civil War broke out in the early 1990s, he and his family emigrated to London in 1993.
 The family initially stayed in Hackney, later relocating to the North West neighborhood, where they are still based.

 Education

-Nur subsequently pursued higher education studies, graduating from the University of Westminster.
+Nur pursued higher education studies, graduating from the University of Westminster.

 Early career

 Nicknamed "Tarzan", Nur is a civil engineer and entrepreneur by profession.

 In an administrative capacity, he worked as a business advisor to the Islington Council in London.

 In 2006, Nur unsuccessfully campaigned for a seat as a Labour Party councillor in Fortune Green.

 He also established and ran the Kentish Town Somali Welfare Association, the first such Somali community organization in Kentish Town.
-Based in a Community Centre, it offers support and direction to new immigrants.
+Based in a community centre, it offers support and direction to new immigrants.